 Webinar: Friday, February 22nd at 230pm

-In-person Workshop: Thursday, February 28th at 3pm (Location TBD)
+In-person Workshop: Tuesday, March 5th at 3pm (NEW TIME) (Location TBD)

 Successful academic papers rely on sound and credible evidence.
 But how do you make sure you’re using sources ethically without sacrificing style and flow?
 This webinar/workshop will describe common strategies in integrating sources, with particular focus on academic expression.
 We will also consider in detail steps to avoid plagiarism and to ensure that we understand ethical use of sources as professionals in training.